 Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

-Layla also has specialist, innovative experience in the start-up space specifically the growth of the FinTech sector and assisting with Central Bank of Bahrain Sandbox applications.
+Layla also has specialist, innovative experience in the start-up space specifically the growth of the FinTech sector, as well as advising on and assisting with Central Bank of Bahrain Sandbox applications.

-Layla is a licensed Bahraini Attorney and is scheduled to qualify as a Solicitor of England & Wales in 2022.
+Layla is a licensed Bahraini Attorney and is a qualified Solicitor of England & Wales.

 2018 – LLM Law – Queen Mary University of London